Chief Executive and Principal Commissioner

 Jaime is a senior executive and qualified accountant with extensive experience in both the public and private sector, having spent a significant period of her career delivering professional services within a ‘Big 4’ environment in Queensland and in the UK.

-Penny Creamer is the Executive Director Oversight and Indigenous Outcomes and has been with the QFCC since June 2018.
+Penny Creamer is the Executive Director - Oversight has been with the QFCC since June 2018.

 Penny brings a wealth of knowledge to the QFCC, having worked in child and youth services and the education sector for more than two decades.